UM-Fencing/UM-Fencing.github.io/content/_index.md

 title: '_index'
 ---

-Welcome to the homepage of the University of Michigan Fencing team!
+Welcome to the homepage of the University of Michigan Fencing Club!
 We are always accepting new members.
 Become a part of _the_ top club fencing team in the United States!
 No experience necessary, just enthusiasm.